 Turmeric, the crown jewel of Indian spices, is a health powerhouse.
-Though best known for its role in certain curries, the yellow powder (derived from a rhizomatous plant called Zingiberaceae, which is related to ginger) contains nearly 30 anti-inflammatory compounds known as curcuminoids, and it’s loaded with magnesium, iron, and vitamin B6.
+Though best known for its role in certain curries, the yellow powder (derived from a rhizomatous plant called Zingiberaceae, which is related to ginger) contains nearly 30 anti-inflammatory compounds known as curcuminoids, and delivers magnesium, iron, and vitamin B6.

 Turmeric’s secret weapon is curcumin, a type of curcuminoid found in smaller amounts than in other inflammation-fighting spices like cinnamon and curry.

-As an anti-inflammatory, curcumin is just as powerful as some over-the-counter drugs according to research.
-It turns out the compound blocks a molecule that turns on inflammation in the genes called NF-kB, effectively stopping inflammation before it can even begin.
-It does way more than just ease achy joints—but to grasp how powerful it truly is, it’s helpful to know a little more about inflammation.
+As an anti-inflammatory, curcumin is believed to be as strong as some over-the-counter drugs.
+Research has found the compound blocks a molecule that turns on inflammation in the genes called NF-kB, effectively stopping inflammation before it can even begin.
+To grasp its power, it’s helpful to know a little more about inflammation.

 First up—not all inflammation is a bad thing.
 Think back to a time when you were really sick.
 Bacteria was coursing through your veins, and you felt downright awful.
 You probably had a fever, right?
 That’s a form of inflammation, and in this scenario, a very good thing.
 Your body elevated its internal temperature to kill off harmful bacteria.